palantir/plottable/tutorials/index.md

-    In the above line, plot is the plot we created above and it's calling the project function.
-Plot.project needs parameters to tell it the attribute, how to get that attribute, and the scale to use.
+    In the above line, plot is the plot we created above and it's calling the project function. `Plot.project` needs parameters to tell it the attribute, how to get that attribute, and the scale to use.
-    In this case, we want to assign a value for x.
-The code therefore reads that for each datapoint given to the plot, assign x as the day value and use the xScale we defined previously.
+    In this case, we want to assign a value for `x`.
+The code therefore reads that for each datapoint given to the plot, assign `x` as the day value and use the `xScale` we defined previously.

 6. We need another accessor that will determine the y attribute.
 By similar logic, we do the following: